markshinyounglee/CS118Project1/project/project/README.md

 sequence numbers less than ACK value.

 I maintained two buffers--sending and receiving--for both client and server.
 I used list from C++ STL for convenience.
+I could have also used deque since the sliding window buffer for the sending packets is FIFO.

 If the ACK asks for a higher sequence value and the sending buffer is empty, (that is, cannot send any more values) then we know that we have reached the end of the program.
 That is when we can stop sending new packets

 After the handshake step, the client and server share the same logic in the while loop since both are symmetrical.

+When we copy the while loop over, three things to keep in mind:
+- for all the debugging information, change "server" (server.c) <-> "client" (client.c)
+- change sequence number variable: server_seq (server.c) <-> client.seq (client.c)
+- change target address variable: client_addr (server.c) <-> server_addr (client.c)